hit-cxf/DIRECT-Claw/README.md

 We also thank the developers of **[Qwen3-VL](https://github.com/QwenLM/Qwen3-VL)** and the **[vLLM](https://github.com/vllm-project/vllm)** framework for providing the high-performance MLLM backend that powers our hierarchical agents.

 ## 📝 Citation
+If you find our work helpful, please consider citing:
 ```bibtex
 @article{li2026direct,
   title={DIRECT: Video Mashup Creation via Hierarchical Multi-Agent Planning and Intent-Guided Editing},